Hong Kong street clashes erupt despite imminent talks

 Hong Kong's 28,000 strong police have been struggling to contain a youth-led movement that has shown little sign of waning after three weeks of standoffs.

-Scores of riot police had smashed batons at a wall of umbrellas that protesters raised to defend themselves.
-Amid shouts and hurled insults, violent scuffles erupted before police surged forward with shields, forcing the crowds back.
+Hundreds of police officers hit out at a wall of umbrellas that protesters raised to fend off police pepper spray.
+Protesters screamed and hurled insults and violent scuffles erupted before police surged forward with riot shields, forcing the protesters back.

-Dozens of people were reportedly injured in the two nights of clashes, including 22 police officers.
-Four people were arrested early on Sunday, police said.
+Senior policeman at the scene Paul Renouf said 400 to 500 officers were deployed to force the crowds about 20 metres back from their original position near an intersection.

-The clashes came hours after the talks were confirmed for Tuesday.
+The clashes came hours after Hong Kong's pro-Beijing leader Leung Chun-ying called for the talks on Tuesday.
 They will be broadcast live.

-On Sunday evening, crowds again began building as protesters stockpiled helmets and fashioned home-made forearm shields out of foam pads to parry baton blows.

 RESTIVE GENERATION